theGusPassos/Sorting-Algorithms-Animation/README.md

 # Sorting-Algorithms-Animation
-Project made with Lua, a simple software that shows how sorting algorithms works visually.
+Project made in Love2D using Lua, a simple software that shows how sorting algorithms works visually.

+until now (02/09) only bubble sort is working, but there will be 9 algorithms.